Professional liability insurance for dog sitters

 Expert tips for choosing the right insurance

-When choosing your liability insurance for dog sitters, you should pay attention to crucial details.
-A sufficiently high coverage amount of at least ten million euros is advisable, as personal injuries can become very expensive.
-Check the amount of the deductible in case of a claim; zero to 150 euros is a fair amount.
-Our expert tip: Make sure there is a clause that covers damage to the pet being cared for as this is not a standard service.
-Also clarify whether the care of listed dog breeds is included in the insurance coverage in case you care for these breeds.
-A careful selection ensures you the best possible protection.
+When choosing your professional liability insurance for dog sitters, you should pay attention to key details.
+An adequately high sum insured of at least ten million euros is advisable, as personal injury claims can become very expensive.
+Check the amount of the excess in the event of a claim; €0 to €150 is a fair amount.
+Our expert tip: Make sure there is a clause that also covers damage to the animal being cared for itself, as this is not a standard benefit.
+Also clarify whether caring for listed dogs is included in the insurance cover if you look after these breeds.
+Careful selection ensures you the best possible protection.

 Contract drafting and documentation for your security